-We awarded six additional emergency grants to our partners and distributed much-needed supplies to wildlife rehabilitation centers.
-We packed our truck with fencing, laundry baskets for transport, electronic supplies, towels, fuel cards, tarps, wildlife pellet food, and fruits for feed.
+We awarded six additional emergency grants to our partners and distributed much-needed supplies to wildlife rehabilitation centres.
+We packed our UTE with fencing, laundry baskets for transport, electronic supplies, towels, fuel cards, tarps, wildlife pellet food and fruits for feed.

-Our team and the Organisation for the Rescue and Research of Cetaceans in Australia (ORRCA) created a site-specific assessment form for wildlife caretakers to track population influx, facility/home damage, unmet needs, and follow-up meetings.
-We are sharing this form with wildlife centers and building a network of data that will help us assess the disaster at large.
+Our team and the Organisation for the Rescue and Research of Cetaceans in Australia (ORRCA) created a site-specific assessment form for wildlife caretakers to track population influx, facility/home damage, unmet needs and follow-up meetings.
+We are sharing this form with wildlife centres and building a network of data that will help us assess the disaster at large.

-Two of our responders recently visited Native Animal Rescue Group on the south coast of NSW to support their numerous organizations rehabilitating local wildlife.
-A group of four responders visited a rehabber caring for ten baby wombats, while others team members supported a rehabber caring for 75 rescued bats.
+Two of our responders recently visited Native Animal Rescue Group on the south coast of NSW to support their numerous organisations rehabilitating local wildlife.
+A group of four responders visited a carer caring for ten baby wombats, while others team members supported a carer caring for 75 rescued flying foxes.